Evil Geniuses

 Evil Geniuses (EG) is an American esports organization based in Seattle, Washington.
-Founded in 1999, the organization has fielded players in various fighting games, Call of Duty, Counter-Strike: Global Offensive, Dota 2, Fortnite Battle Royale, Halo, League of Legends, StarCraft II, Rocket League, Tom Clancy's Rainbow Six Siege, and World of Warcraft.
+Founded in 1999, the organization has fielded players in various fighting games, Call of Duty, Counter-Strike: Global Offensive, Dota 2, Fortnite Battle Royale, Halo, League of Legends, Valorant, StarCraft II, Rocket League, Tom Clancy's Rainbow Six Siege, and World of Warcraft.

-In May 2019, EG was acquired by PEAK6 Investments LLC, a Chicago-based investment company.
+In May 2019, EG was acquired by PEAK6, a Chicago-based investment company.
 While independently owned at the time of the acquisition, it was formerly a subsidiary of GoodGame Agency, which in turn was owned by Amazon.com through its division Twitch.

-EG's Dota 2 squad won The International 2015, receiving the largest prize payout in esports history at the time.
-Their Call of Duty: WWII roster won the 2018 Call of Duty Championship.
+EG's Dota 2 team won The International 2015, receiving the largest prize payout in esports history at the time.
+Their Call of Duty: WWII team won the 2018 Call of Duty Championship.
+Their Valorant team won the 2023 Valorant Champions.